Easy Campfire Food Your Family Will Love

 Nachos

-My daughter LOVES nachos and these are some of the best you will ever have!
+Who doesn’t LOVE nachos?
+These are some of the best you will ever have!
 You don’t need an oven to make these most delicious nachos.
-We honestly weren’t sure how this would work, but they came out great!
+We honestly were skeptical about how this would work, but they came out great!
 Cheesy and gooey just the way nachos should be.
 Everyone was impressed and they liked this lunch a lot better than those hot dogs AGAIN!

 If you’re looking for something a little healthier that will still leave everyone satisfied, these chicken and veggie foil packs are perfect.
 They’re a nutritious meal all in one easy foil pack.
 And no cast iron skillet needed.
 Just use tinfoil and the heat of the campfire to cook up a tasty lunch.
-Make sure to spring for the heavy-duty tinfoil when camping.
+And we can’t repeat this enough: Make sure to spring for the heavy-duty tinfoil when camping.

 Campfire Food: Dinner